Big Bluestem

 Grass family (Poaceae)

-Big Bluestem Beginning to BloomDescription: This native perennial grass is 3-8' tall, more or less erect, and unbranched or little branched.
-Each culm is terete, tan, and hairless; its nodes are dark-colored, slightly swollen, and glaucous.
-There are several alternate leaves that become smaller as they ascend the culm.
-The leaf blades are up to 1½' long and ½" across; they are dull green to glaucous blue, linear in shape, mostly hairless, and rather floppy.
-The leaf sheaths wrap tightly around the culms; they are dull green to glaucous blue, and mostly hairless.
-Sometimes there are short hairs near the ligules.
-Each culm terminates in 2-6 narrow racemes of spikelets.
-These racemes originate near the base of the inflorescence and spread outward, forming a claw-like V-shape.
-Each raceme is up to 6" long.
-The spikelets occur in pairs along the raceme; they are appressed against the central axis of each raceme, or they are slightly spreading.
+The spikelets occur in pairs along each raceme; either they are appressed against the central rachis (central stalk) of the raceme, or they are slightly spreading.
 One spikelet in a pair is sessile and perfect, while the other spikelet is pedicellate and staminate.
 The pedicels of the latter spikelets are covered with short fine hairs.
-Both kinds of spikelets are up to 1/3" (10 mm.) in length and similar in size; they have narrowly lanceolate glumes.
-The fertile lemma of the sessile spikelet has a straight awn up to ½" long.
+Both kinds of spikelets are up to 10 mm. in length and similar in size; they have narrowly lanceolate glumes.
+The fertile lemma of the sessile spikelet has a straight awn up to 12 mm. (½") long.
 The spikelets are dull greyish green to purplish red in color; their anthers are yellow to dull red.
-The blooming period occurs during late summer or early fall.
-Pollination is by wind.
-Each spikelet produces a single grain.
-The root system is fibrous and produces short rhizomes.
+The blooming period occurs during late summer or early fall, lasting about 1-2 weeks.
+The florets are cross-pollinated by the wind.
+Afterwards, the perfect florets are replaced by grains (one grain per spikelet).
+The root system is fibrous and short-rhizomatous.
 Big Bluestem is a bunchgrass as tight tufts of culms are produced from these rhizomes.

 Faunal Associations: The caterpillars of several skippers feed on the foliage, including Atrytone logan (Delaware Skipper), Atrytonopsis hianna (Dusted Skipper), Hesperia leonardus (Leonard's Skipper), Hesperia metea (Cobweb Skipper), Hesperia ottoe (Ottoe Skipper), Hesperia sassacus (Indian Skipper), and Problema byssus (Byssus Skipper).
-Several oligolectic species of leafhoppers feed on Big Bluestem and other Andropogon spp.
-(Broom Sedges).
+Big Bluestem is an important food plant of many grasshoppers (see Grasshopper Table).
+Other insects that feed on this prairie grass include Conocephalus brevipennis (Short-winged Meadow Katydid), Neoconocephalus ensiger (Sword-bearing Conehead), the thrips Frankliniella unicolor and Chirothrips texanus, Sphenophorus destructor (Destructive Billbug), and many leafhoppers, including Flexamia prairiana and Laevicephalus unicoloratus.
 The seeds are eaten sparingly by granivorous songbirds, including the Field Sparrow, Tree Sparrow, and Chipping Sparrow.
-The foliage is readily eaten by hoofed mammalian herbivores, including bison, deer, cattle, and other livestock.
-The Meadow Vole and probably the Prairie Vole eat the foliage as well.
+The foliage is readily eaten by hoofed mammalian herbivores, including bison, cattle, and other livestock.
+The Meadow Vole and Prairie Vole eat the foliage as well.

 Photographic Location: The campus of the University of Illinois at Urbana-Champaign.

 Comments: This is the dominant grass of the tallgrass prairie.
 Big Bluestem is a warm-season grass with a C4 metabolism.
 As a result, it develops slowly during the cool weather of spring and doesn't become tall until mid-summer.
 This provides an opportunity for cool-season grasses and forbs to develop and produce flowers before the Big Bluestem becomes dominant.
 The common name refers to the size of this grass and the color of its leaves (both sheaths and blades).
 While some specimens of Big Bluestem have blue leaves, others have dull green leaves.
 Other Andropogon spp.
-(Broom Sedges) are shorter grasses that have hairier spikelets.
+(Beard Grasses) tend to be shorter grasses that have hairier spikelets.
 Usually, their pedicellate spikelets are much smaller than their sessile spikelets, or they are undeveloped.

 Return